 Next, let’s swap out the y-axis for general usability features.
 These consist of a variety of features that make your work quicker and easier, including data management capabilities (see appendix for details).

 These plots help show us three main overall feature sets, but each package offers features that the others don’t.
 Let’s look at a brief overview of each.
 Remember that each of these has a detailed review that follows my standard template.
 I present them in alphabetical order.

 BlueSky Statistics – This software was created by former SPSS employees and it shares many of SPSS’ features.
 BlueSky is only a few years old, and it converted from commercial to open source mid-way through 2018.
 Its developers have been adding features at a rapid rate.
 When using BlueSky, it’s not initially apparent that R is involved at all.
 Unless you click the “Syntax” button included in every dialog box, you’ll never see the R code or the code editor.
 If you’re wanting to learn R code, seeing what BlueSky uses for each step can help.
 BlueSky uses the popular, but controversial, tidyverse style while most of the other GUIs use base R functions.
 BlueSky’s output is in publication-quality tables which follow the popular style of the American Psychological Association.
 It’s stronger than most of the others at AI/ML and psychometrics.
-However, it is available only on Windows, while the others are all available on Mac and Linux versions are in development and should be done by the end of 2020.
+However, it is available only on Windows, though Mac and Linux versions are in development and should be done by the end of 2020.